 Career Services

 The GW Center for Career Services offers advice and coaching from a dedicated career counselor, suited to the particular needs of aspiring and newly licensed nurses.
-We have developed a robust coaching program, guides for writing a resume and cover letter, counseling on interviewing and professional networking, and a variety of recruitment events and workshops.
+We have developed a robust coaching program, guides for writing a resume and cover letter, counseling on interviewing and professional networking, and various recruitment events and workshops.

 Your Career Coach

-Jazmine Newkirk, your career coach, will work with you — whether you’re a student or graduate of the program — to develop an individualized plan based on your professional goals.
-She can help you improve your resume and cover letter writing skills, focus and target your job search, develop personal branding and networking strategies, and prepare and practice for interviews.
+Joe Genens (he/him), your career coach, will work with you — whether you’re a student or graduate of the program — to develop an individualized plan based on your professional goals.
+He can help you improve your resume and cover letter writing skills, focus and target your job search, develop personal branding and networking strategies, and prepare and practice for interviews.

 Guides for a Nursing Job Search